fastify/fastify-vite/README.md

 - Toggling Vite's development server on and off, i.e., run in development or production mode.
 - Integrate routing at the client level (History API-based) with Fastify server-side routing.

 This README contains all the documentation.
-Also see the the working [`examples/`](https://github.com/fastify/fastify-vite/tree/dev/examples).
+Also see the working [`examples/`](https://github.com/fastify/fastify-vite/tree/dev/examples).

 ## Install